 The borough of Tonbridge and Malling lies in the heart of Kent and is an area of variety and historical interest.
 The borough is largely rural with few large settlements; Tonbridge in the south being the largest, the remainder of the borough is dotted with villages and smaller towns.
-The latest population figures from the mid 2016 Mid-year population estimates show that there are 127,300 people living in the borough.
-This population size makes Tonbridge & Malling the 5th largest local authority district in the Kent County Council (KCC) area.
+The latest population figures from the 2023 mid-year population estimates show that there are 135,200 people living in the borough.
+This population size makes Tonbridge & Malling the 6th largest local authority district in the Kent County Council (KCC) area.
+70% of the borough's population live in the urban areas, with the remaining 30% living in the surrounding rural area and settlements.

 Industry and commerce are concentrated around Tonbridge, Aylesford, Ditton, Larkfield and Snodland.
 Mineral extraction has been carried out in the area for many years.
 Paper and packaging mills, distribution, general and light industry and many small businesses make up the industrial scene.
-The borough is a popular area for office location and high tech development, particularly at the Kings Hill business and residential community.
+The borough is a popular area for office location and high-tech development, particularly at the Kings Hill business and residential community.

-Tonbridge & Malling has a younger age profile compared to the county average, with a greater proportion of 5 - 19 year olds than the average for the KCC area.
-Tonbridge & Malling also has a higher proportion of middle-aged residents, aged between 35 and 59 compared to the county average.
+Tonbridge & Malling has a younger age profile compared to the county average, with a greater proportion of 5 to 14-year-olds than the average for the KCC area.
+Tonbridge & Malling also has a higher proportion of middle-aged residents, aged between 40 and 59, compared to the county average.

-Over the past 10 years Tonbridge & Malling's population has grown by 12.1% (an additional 13,800 people).
-This is the 6th highest rate of growth of any Kent district.
-The population growth in Tonbridge & Malling is set to continue with current forecasts suggesting that between 2016 and 2036 the population of the borough will increase by a further 23.4%.
-This is the 6th highest rate of growth expected for any Kent district and a growth rate that is slightly higher than the county average (22.2%).
-This forecast is based on KCC's assessment of the district authority's future housing targets as at September 2017.
-Such targets will be subject to changes as district authorities develop their Local Development Framework.
+Over the last 10-years Tonbridge & Malling's population has grown by 9.4% (an additional 11,400 people).
+This is the 5th highest rate of growth of any Kent district.
+The population growth in Tonbridge & Malling is set to continue with current forecasts suggesting that between 2021 and 2041 the population of the borough will increase by a further 23.5%.
+This is the 4th highest rate of growth expected for any Kent district and a growth rate that is higher than the county average of 20.1%.
+This forecast is based on KCC's assessment of the district authority's future housing targets as at November 2021.
+Such targets will be subject to changes as district authorities develop their Local development framework.

-95.9% of Tonbridge & Malling's population is of white ethnic origin with the remaining 4.1% being classified as of Black Minority Ethnic (BME) origin.
+88.3% of Tonbridge & Malling's population is of white ethnic origin with the remaining 11.7% being classified as of Black Minority Ethnic (BME) origin.
+The proportion of Tonbridge & Malling's population classified as BME is lower than the county average of 16.8%.